Roundup · Updated: August 2026

 No, and I will not pretend otherwise.
 EaseClaw finds people publicly describing the problem you solve, scores each post by buying intent, and drafts a reply in your voice that you review and send yourself.
 It does not send cold email, manage inboxes, or warm up domains.
 If your motion is outbound cold email at volume, use a tool like Instantly or Smartlead for that, and run EaseClaw alongside it for warm, inbound-style conversations.
 Different jobs, and honestly, they work well together.

-What is the difference between an AI SDR and a buying-intent monitor?
+What is the difference between an autonomous AI SDR and a buying-intent monitor?

-Which AI lead generation tools have a free tier?
+Which AI lead generation tools have a genuine free tier?

 Want warm buyers, not another AI blaster?

 A database hands you names to cold-contact.
-EaseClaw finds the people already asking for what you sell across eleven community sources, scores the intent 0 to 100, and drafts the reply.
+EaseClaw finds the people already asking for what you sell across 12 platforms, scores the intent 0 to 100, and drafts the reply.
 You always press send.